 Say you're a restaurant franchise owner looking to create subsites for your different locations.
 You can use multisite as your franchise grows, as unlimited WordPress subsites are allowed under one URL.
 Not only can you add as many sites as necessary, but you may also delete the old ones without impacting the rest of the network.
 Some super admins even configure the network to enable users to create their sites without higher-up approval.

 Adding a new website is significantly easier because all networked sites use the same plugin, core, and theme files.
 That brings us to our next point: affordability.

 Between themes, plugins, and other administrative costs associated with running a WordPress website, your site‘s price tag can add up.
 Super admins can reduce server costs thanks to subsites’ ability to share these files.
 For instance, some super admins manage hundreds or thousands of websites.
 Creating many sites individually would prove laborious and costly.
 The multisite configuration offers a solution.

 WordPress multisite stores login information for the whole network, so credentials on one subsite will work for other subsites — users won't have to make new usernames and passwords to access each subsite.
 Super admins can also grant users access to new subsites without having to create new accounts for them.

 Because subsites on a multisite network are connected, it‘s much easier for developers to apply network-wide changes.
 Updates to core, plugin, and theme files apply to all networked sites using those files, so there’s no need to worry about some networked websites falling behind with updates.

 We want to point out that there is a tradeoff here.
 Any bugs in files will affect the entire network, so you should evaluate significant changes in a test environment before enacting them network-wide.

-WordPress Multisite also allows tight control over who can modify the network and its subsites.
-Multisite networks concentrate control of the network to one or a couple of super admins, in charge of adding new users and assigning permissions.
+WordPress multisite also allows tight control over who can modify the network and its subsites.
+Multisite networks concentrate control of the network on one or a couple of super admins, who are in charge of adding new users and assigning permissions.

 WordPress Multisite Use Cases